alevenberg/nyx-crossword/README.md

 # NYX-Crossword

 This is a python script that scrapes [NYXCrosswords.com](https://nyxcrossword.com/) for NYT crossword answers in a given date range.
+After scraping the data, it collects the most frequent answers and graphs them.

 ## Graphs Generated from 2011-2019